 Now, I’m not one for screaming at someone if they are screaming at you.

-By matching your voice tonality with theirs, as well as matching how fast or slow they speak, you will be able to gain more better rapport.
+When you match your voice tonality with theirs, as well as matching how fast or slow they speak, you will then be able to gain better rapport.

 Give the above techniques a go and see how you get on.
 I think you will be pleasently surprised.